sub-arjun/phosphobot/README.md

 - the keyboard
 - a leader arm
 - a Meta Quest if you have the phospho teleop app

+> _Note: port 80 might already be in use, if that's the case, the server will spin up on localhost:8080_

 ### 4. Record a dataset